NASA-PDS/pdsen-corral/README.md

 # pdsen-corral

-Umbrella project to manage the build cycle for the PDS EN tools (continuous integration for development and stable releases).
+This umbrella project manages the build cycle for the PDS EN tools.
+As such it aggregates status of the PDS EN components stable and development releases.
+It relies standardized continuous integration implemented by these components.

-The repository provides web pages to describe as automatically as possible the builds.
+The provided service are web pages describing as automatically as possible the builds:

 http://nasa-pds.github.io/pdsen-corral/

+The content is intended for:
+  - PDS software users, to know what the latest and history of available software
+  - PDS EN test team, to know the scope of the up coming releases

-The details on how these pages can be generated is given after:
+The details on how these pages are generated is given after.
+It requires:
+ - to have continuous integration implemented on **components** of the build.
+ - to reference the components in the **psden-corral** repository

 ## Component's repository (e.g. validate, pds-deep-archive)